 How much does a ThreadLift cost?

 The price of a ThreadLift depends upon the number and location of the prolene sutures used.
-Prices begin at $1,500, up to about $3,500.
+Prices begin at $2,500.
 Your price will be determined with you at your consultation as your needs are discussed.
-Additionally, other services may be suggested for the best results, such as dermal fillers, FotoFacial, BOTOX® or Dysport®, or other procedures.
+Additionally, other services may be suggested for the best results, such as dermal fillers, FotoFacial Intense Pulsed Light, BOTOX® or Dysport®, or other procedures.
 A combined package can be created, or you can do your ThreadLift without any other services.